jhpyle/docassemble/_docs/playground.md

   software can be found.
 * **Dependencies**: From the list of Python [packages] installed on the system, indicate the ones that are required for your package to operate.
 When your package is installed on another system, these packages will be installed first.
+When **docassemble** creates your package, it will include within the package a `setup.py` file that defines basic information about the package, including which other Python packages are dependencies.
+You can see what these dependencies are by inspecting the `setup.py` file and looking for the `install_requires` list.
+Note that the assumption is that the dependency packages are available on PyPI, the Python Package Index.
+If you have a dependency package that you installed on your system using a ZIP file or a GitHub URL, the `setup.py` file will nevertheless assume that the package is available on PyPI.
+If you need your `setup.py` to pull a dependency from GitHub, you will need to edit it manually.
 * **Interview files**: From the [interview files] defined in your Playground, indicate which ones should be included in your package.
 * **Template files**: From the [template files] defined in your